 While there are more than enough sites and attractions to keep you busy in Rome, it’s nice to get out of the city for a day trip.
-These are 5 of my favorite places to go by train for a day out from Rome.
-The first 4 places are in the Lazio region, the region that surrounds Rome, while the last is a little farther.
+These are 6 of my favorite places to go by train for a day out from Rome.
+The first 5 are in Lazio, the region that surrounds Rome while the last one is in Umbria.

 Ostia Antica Archaeological Site

 Much easier to get to from Rome, and usually less crowded than Pompeii, the archaeological site of Ostia Antica, Rome’s ancient port city, is well worth a visit.
 Wander along the old streets and alleys to see remains of houses, shops, bread ovens, baths, and even public toilets.
 The medieval borgo near the ruins has a small castle and a few restaurants and if you want to go to the beach, you can hop back on the train and go to Ostia Lido.

 - See our Ostia Antica Guide for visiting information including details of how to get there from Rome.

 - Take an Ostia Antica private guided tour with transportation from Rome.

 In Tivoli there are two great places to visit.
 To visit both sites, you really need a full day as there’s a lot to see and you can eat lunch in the town of Tivoli.
 In walking distance of the train station is the 16th century Villa d’Este, one of Italy’s top gardens to visit.
 Its Renaissance gardens are filled with beautiful fountains, pools, and statues.